Plumsail/orgchart-docs/source/how-tos/show-specific-user-on-load/drill-down-to-current-user-by-default.rst

 In my case I created list field called “AccountName”.
 Then I used `JSOM <https://msdn.microsoft.com/en-us/library/office/hh185007(v=office.14).aspx>`_ to find list item by account name of current user.
 I used CAML query to do this.
-Once I have list item for current user I can read ID of for this item and drill down to it using JavaScript framework (link).
+Once I have list item for current user I can read ID of for this item and drill down to it using `JavaScript framework <../../javascript-framework/introduction.html>`_.
 Actually you can just copy and paste the code below to JavaScript editor on “Custom JavaScript” step of the configuration wizard.
 The only thing you may need to replace is internal name of field where account name of user is stored in SharePoint list.
 Just replace “AccountName” with your field internal name: